-But how do you find out if your PC has bad RAM?
-There are a couple of ways, though as is often the case, you’re likely to glean more info from third-party software than Windows’ handy but relatively simple in-house methods.
-Here’s how to check your RAM health on your PC.
+RAM often comes after software issues and hard drive fragmentation in terms of what we blame when there’s problems.
+But how do you check whether your PC has bad RAM?
+There are a couple of ways to perform a memory test, though, as is often the case, you’re likely to glean more info from third-party software than Windows’s handy but relatively simple in-house methods.
+We show you in this guide how to check your RAM health in Windows.

 Symptoms of RAM Problems

 Before doing any of this, you want to know that you’re barking up the right tree, so here are some telltale signs that your RAM might be having issues:

 - PC beeps one or more times as it’s starting

 - PC slows down the longer you keep it on

 - PC showing less RAM in System Information than you have added